Rated for Super Lawyers by Thomson Reuters

 If a buyer fails to include these steps in the due diligence investigation before signing a contract to purchase a condo, the buyer could end up being one of the good guys who makes up the condo fees not paid by the financially-unfortunate guys.

-For additional information, see the free ebook written by Florida Bar Board Certified Real Estate Lawyer James W. Martin on Florida Real Estate Sales Contracts.
+For additional information, see the ebook written by Florida lawyer James W. Martin on Florida Real Estate Sales Contracts.

 Get in Touch